Legal

 Mac and iPhone so you can build better focus habits.
 Pulse is built

 with a privacy-first, on-device architecture.
-We do not operate
+The Pulse applications

 1. Purpose and Intended Use